 The catch of the day comes highly recommended, but if you like meat then you must order the rib eye steak.
 It’s perfectly salted and mouthwateringly tender.

 The sacred asado is cooking in its purest form – just fire and grill for the finest Argentinian feast of melt in the mouth meat.
 In Buenos Aires, no weekend in truly complete without it.

 I’ve worked in Richmond for the last four years, so I’ve tried many of the restaurants in the area.
-I think Buenos Aires is my favourite, and having been there a few times now I can tell you that the Chorizo Sirloin steak cooked medium rare with Malbec sauce on the side is the best thing you’ll order all year.
+I think Buenos Aires is my favourite.
+The Chorizo Sirloin steak cooked medium rare with Malbec sauce on the side is the best thing you’ll order all year.